How Physical Therapy Can Help Postpartum

 Return to Activity: All of these changes through pregnancy and postpartum can affect your ability to return to the activities you love and the exercises you enjoy.
 Healing time is extremely important postpartum, regardless of delivery method.
 It is important to continuously consult with your healthcare team in the weeks and months following delivery, in order to ensure proper healing of affected tissues is taking place in a timely manner.
 In physical therapy, your PT will ensure your individual activity goals are outlined at the initial evaluation, and then identify areas for improvement and strengthening.
 From there, each session will focus on promoting any residual healing, and guiding you through a safe progression of exercises to continuously work towards achieving those goals.
 PT can also help with promoting safe body mechanics and improving strength for activities such as breastfeeding, holding baby, carrying the baby carrier, and other new parent related activities.

 While there are many changes that people think “just happen” or are something they have to live with postpartum, pelvic floor physical therapy can help you feel more in control of your body in a safe and guided manner.
 The body is incredible in the way it changes and adapts during pregnancy and postpartum, and you deserve to work with a provider who encourages you to reach your personal goals after having your baby.
-For questions on how physical therapy can help you individually postpartum, or to schedule an appointment with a pelvic floor physical therapist, contact us at (312) 643-1555 or email info@dynamic-PT.com.
+For questions on how physical therapy can help you individually postpartum, or to schedule an appointment with a pelvic floor physical therapist, contact us at (312) 643-1555 or email [email protected].